hydrabus-framework/framework/CONTRIBUTING.md

 * A short description
 * Module category (uart, jtag, spi, ...)

-If I accept the module, I will a repository initiated with [hbfmodules.skeleton](https://github.com/hydrabus-framework/hbfmodules.skeleton) repository.
+If I accept the module, I will create a repository initiated with the [hbfmodules.skeleton](https://github.com/hydrabus-framework/hbfmodules.skeleton) repository.

 ### Useful information